A Multi-Grained Symmetric Differential Equation Model for Learning Protein-Ligand Binding Dynamics: Introduction

 Another critical aspect that needs to be considered in ML-based modeling is the group symmetry present in the protein-ligand geometry.
 Specifically, the geometric function over molecular systems should be equivariant to rotation and translation, {\ie}, SE(3)-equivariance.
 One principled approach to satisfy equivariance is to use vector frames, which have been previously explored for single molecules~\cite{jumper2021highly}, but not yet for the binding complexes.
 The vector frame basis achieves SE(3)-equivariance by projecting vectors ({\eg}, positions and accelerations) to the vector frame basis, and such a projection can maintain the equivariant property with efficient calculations~\cite{liu2023symmetry}.

 \textbf{Our Approach: \MDModel{}.} We propose \MDModel{}, a multi-grained physics-informed approach designed to handle extended-timescale MD simulations in protein-ligand binding.
 Our multi-grained method explicitly decomposes the large molecular complexes into three granularities to obtain an efficient approach for modeling the large molecular system: the atoms in ligands, the backbone structures in proteins, and the residue-atom pairs in binding complexes.
-We achieve group symmetry in \FrameNet{} through the incorporation of vector frames, and include three levels of vector frame bases for multi-grained modeling, from the atom and backbone level to the residue level for binding interactions.
+We achieve group symmetry in \BindingNet{} through the incorporation of vector frames, and include three levels of vector frame bases for multi-grained modeling, from the atom and backbone level to the residue level for binding interactions.

-Further, our ML approach \MDModel{} preserves the Newtonian mechanics.
+Additionally, our ML approach, \MDModel{}, leverages data-driven techniques to learn Newtonian mechanics.
 In MD, the movement of atoms is determined by Newton's second law, $F = m \cdot a$, where $F$ is the force, $m$ is the mass, and $a$ is the acceleration of each atom.
 By integrating acceleration and velocity w.r.t. time, we can obtain the velocities and positions, respectively.
 Thus in \MDModel{}, we formulate the trajectory simulation as a second-order ordinary differential equation (ODE) or second-order stochastic differential equation (SDE) problem.
-Specifically, we augment derivative space by concurrently calculating the accelerations and velocities, allowing simultaneous integration of velocities and positions.
+We augment derivative space by concurrently calculating the accelerations and velocities, allowing simultaneous integration of velocities and positions.

-\textbf{Experiments.} To verify the effectiveness and efficiency of \MDModel{}, we design ten single-trajectory and three multi-trajectory binding simulation tasks.
-For evaluation, we adopt the recovery and stability metrics~\cite{fu2022forces}. \MDModel{} achieves 2000$\times$ speedup compared to the numerical methods.
-We observe that \MDModel{} outperforms all other ML methods~\cite{zhang2018deep,musaelian2023scaling,fu2022simulate,wu2023diffmd,arts2023two} on 12 tasks using recovery metric, and \MDModel{} is consistently better by a large gap using the stability metric (up to \textasciitilde 80\%).
-Qualitatively, we illustrate that \MDModel{} realizes more stable binding dynamics predictions in three case studies.
-They are three protein-ligand binding complexes from Protein Data Bank (PDB), as shown in~\Cref{fig:binding_samples}.